f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

    completed in Module 1.
 Additionally, **BIG-IP A** must be the **Active** node in the cluster

 ..
-NOTE:: This module deploys the configurations to BIG-IP A. iApp deployments leverage the underlying config-sync mechanisms in the cluster.
+NOTE:: This module deploys the configuration to BIG-IP A. iApp deployments leverage the underlying config-sync mechanisms in the cluster.
 Once deployed on BIG-IP A, the configuration will be automatically synced to BIG-IP B